-1.2.
-Background
+1.2 Background

-English MAP Reading Fluency was piloted in 2016-2017, with an early adopter program released in 2017-2018.
+MAP Reading Fluency in English was piloted in 2016-2017, with an early adopter program released in 2017-2018.
 It became available to the general public in 2018-2019.
 The general release of Spanish MAP Reading Fluency followed shortly thereafter, with scores becoming operational in Fall 2019.

-Development of MAP Reading Fluency began with the desire to help all students be able to read challenging texts with excellent comprehension, which is a primary goal of early literacy instruction.
+Development of MAP Reading Fluency began with the desire to help all students be able to read and comprehend complex texts, which is a primary goal of early literacy instruction.
 In Pre-K to Grade 5, research demonstrates that development of foundational reading skills supports reading fluency, which, in turn, is necessary for reading with comprehension (Shanahan & Lonigan, 2010; Jenkins et al., 2003).
 MAP Reading Fluency focuses on early literacy skills, including foundational skills and the development of strong oral reading fluency.
 Spanish MAP Reading Fluency Foundational Skills measures were developed with the orthographic differences between English and Spanish in mind.
-For example, Spanish has a highly transparent orthography (i.e., sounds as written), whereas English orthography is much more opaque.
+For example, Spanish has a highly transparent orthography (i.e., consistent, one-to-one correspondence between sounds and letters), whereas English orthography is much more opaque (i.e., less consistent sound-to-letter correspondences).
 Consequently, Foundational Skills measures for Spanish focus predominantly on the syllable rather than on phonemes as in English.
+There are, however, also measures that address both letter knowledge and phoneme identification, in alignment with Spanish Language Arts standards, and recognizing the fact that many students are learning both English and Spanish simultaneously in the classroom contexts for which this assessment was designed.

-The key foundational reading skill is automatic word reading.
-In an alphabetic language, this begins with the ability to map written letters and letter patterns to the sounds they make (i.e., decoding) (Ehri, 2005).
-Development of strong word decoding is supported by the precursor skills of alphabet knowledge and phonological awareness.
-It is moderately to strongly supported by both print concepts and oral language comprehension (Shanahan & Lonigan, 2010).
+In an alphabetic language, automatic word reading, which is the key foundational reading skill, begins with the ability to map written letters and letter patterns to the sounds they make (i.e., decoding) (Ehri, 2005).
+Development of strong word decoding is supported by the precursor skills of alphabet knowledge and phonological awareness and is moderately to strongly supported by both print concepts and oral language comprehension (Shanahan & Lonigan, 2010).
+For Spanish, syllabic knowledge plays a strong role.
 As students begin to read connected text, these skills work together.
 In Gough and Tunmer's Simple View of Reading model (1986), this relationship is captured by the idea that passage comprehension is the product of decoding and language comprehension.
 As students move to reading connected text, gauging automaticity with word reading becomes an element of oral reading fluency.